 ct when it hardens.
 You may also add glitter at this stage.

 Once the wax is fully melted, add the scent to the mixture.
 I calculate about 10 drops for 500 grams but you can change that if you’d like a lighter or stronger scent.
 You can also mix scents to create your own.

 Let the candles rest for about 3 to 4 hours at room temperature.
 This will prevent cracks in the wax.

-Pricewise, I have paid around 20£ for 2kg of wax + 30 wicks (will have to make plenty!) + scent on Amazon.
+Pricewise, I have paid around 20£ for 2kg of wax + 30 wicks (will have to make plenty!) + scent in your local pharmacy or online.

 Photo credits: Pinterest / Unsplash